cw257900/inspiration_python/Rag/with_weaviate/readme.md

    - Vector Embeddings: The "vectorizer": "text2vec-openai" setting is already in place, so text properties will automatically generate vector embeddings using OpenAI’s embedding model.

    [Weaviate Tutorials](https://weaviate.io/developers/academy/py/zero_to_mvp)

+2. By default, we use the OpenAI gpt-3.5-turbo model for text generation and text-embedding-ada-002 for retrieval and embeddings.

 ```